PrestaShop/docs/src/content/1.7/themes/reference/templates/notifications.md

 ## How to display notifications

-In the Starter Theme, [notifications are implemented as a partial template file](https://github.com/PrestaShop/StarterTheme/blob/develop/templates/_partials/notifications.tpl):
+In the "Classic" Theme, [notifications are implemented as a partial template file](https://github.com/PrestaShop/PrestaShop/blob/1.7.6.0/themes/classic/templates/_partials/notifications.tpl):

 ```html+smarty
 <aside id="notifications">